Ninjago: Master of the Mountain

 Master of the Mountain is the thirteenth season of the animated Ninjago television series (titled Ninjago: Masters of Spinjitzu before the eleventh season).
 The series was created by Michael Hegner and Tommy Andreasen.
-The season aired from 13 September to 25 October 2020, following the twelfth season titled Prime Empire.
+The season aired from September 13 to October 25, 2020, following the twelfth season titled Prime Empire.
 It is succeeded by The Island.

 The thirteenth season follows the ninja as they travel to the fictional kingdom of Shintaro.
 The focus of the season is the ninja character Cole as he discovers the dungeons that lie beneath Shintaro Mountain.
 The season introduces two tribes named the Geckles and the Munce who dwell in the mountain and the season's main antagonist named the Skull Sorcerer.
 The season finale ends with Cole unlocking a new ability that is described as the "Spinjitzu Burst" and defeating the Skull Sorcerer, revealed to be Shintaro's ruler, King Vangelis.